ronilaukkarinen/vscode-stylefmt/README.md

 > [stylefmt](https://github.com/morishitter/stylefmt) is a tool that automatically formats your stylesheets.

 🍴 This is a WIP fork from [mrmlnc/vscode-stylefmt](https://github.com/mrmlnc/vscode-stylefmt) which is currently obsolete.
-This version is in use and kept up to date.
+This version is in daily use and kept up to date.

 ## 🖌 Advantages over prettier/stylelint - why use stylefmt?

-While you should use [stylelint](https://stylelint.io/) for linting, for formatting it's not the best solution.
-Stylelint forces styles and it's hard to configure for just basic indenting and aligning styles, especially with mixins and map-gets where it may even break the formatting completely.
+While you should definitely use [stylelint](https://stylelint.io/) for linting CSS/SCSS, for automatic formatting it's not the best solution.
+Prettier forces styles to certain format and it doesn't give you much options.
+It's tricky especially with SCSS mixins and map-gets where it may even break the formatting completely.

 It's general knowledge that [stylefmt](https://github.com/morishitter/stylefmt) has not been updated since on 18 Oct 2018 which is a sad thing because basically it is just having old dependencies.
-There are still users who like to format their styles automatically and controlled with stylefmt so that's why this plugin relies on a fork of [stylefmt](https://github.com/ronilaukkarinen/stylefmt).
+However, there are still users who like to format their styles automatically and controlled with stylefmt so that's why this plugin relies on a fork of [stylefmt](https://github.com/ronilaukkarinen/stylefmt).
 The main goal is to keep this project active and alive.

+The best thing in stylefmt is that it supports [stylelint](https://stylelint.io/) out-of-the-box without being too restrictive.

 ## Top contributors